Do Salesforce professionals remember what they do at work?

 You can see how you're spending your day.
 Did you want to crank out a Flow at the beginning of your day, only to find yourself ending your day commenting on a design proposal that another developer proposed?
 You'll be able to track that with a work log.

-You can spot inefficiencies in processes
+You can spot inefficiencies in processes (inside Salesforce and out)

 A few years ago, I noticed I spent more time with a stakeholder than others over three months.
 Upon reading my notes, the calls were about getting more business context on the incredibly vague requirements.
 I drafted a proposal that our stakeholders should provide more business context on the tickets, significantly reducing the number of sessions.